Voice-over Recording Studio Tips

 I purchased an SE Electronics Reflexion Filter after reading a number of reviews praising it.
 It was okay - maybe I need to play with it more, but you still need some sound absorbtion behind you when recording as I discovered.
 I was thinking it'd be an instant fix for recording quick voice-over sessions with a condenser mic, but alas, maybe not.
 Eventually, after a lot of tests and contradictory to the reviews I'd read, I decided I wasn't very impressed by it, so sold it on.
 I've seen some more recent advancements in this field, with round shaped acoustic 'nests' that your microphone sits in which seem most intriguing (the "Kaotica Eyeball").

-I use a Mackie 1202 VLZ Pro which I was sold on due to the incredible low noise pre amps (now Behringer make unbelievably cheap mixers with the same low noise levels - amazing!).
-I had used a green Joe Meek VC3Q which was impractically noisy (lots of hiss) when used with the C414 for voice work.
+I use a Mackie 1202 VLZ Pro which I decided on due to the incredible low noise pre amps (although now other brandes make unbelievably cheap mixers with the same low noise levels - amazing!).
+I had used a green Joe Meek VC3Q which I found impractically noisy (lots of hiss) when used with the AKG C414 for voice work.
 The Mackie has 4 mic pre-amps, so I could practically leave all my favourite voice mics plugged in and correctly EQed all the time.

 These USB digital converters that take your microphone signal and put it straight into the computer are ok, but you really need to EQ (equalise) the lows, mids and highs of the mic signal to make it sound as nice as possible before you record your voice.
+You can adjust it in 'post' (ie in your sound editing software) but I think it's nice to hear it in real-time in your headphones while you're recording.
 You can take the output signal from your mixer and use a USB digital converter thing to put it into your PC without having a snazzy soundcard in it, but when you play it back you may not hear the full tonal quality (because you've got a basic soundcard still).

-To give a more 'commercial' sound to the end-user of my voice tracks, I used a Behringer Composer Pro MDX2200 compresser, limiter, expander, gate, toaster, teasmaid, etc. It worked great - if I'd been more extravagant I would probably have gone for a FocusRite, but for the price it was really amazing. (past tense edited in here - it worked for about 14 years but one channel kept sounding distorted so I bought a replacement updated version - the MDX2600).
-I cannot stress enough how important the 'gate' function is on this - it's an absolute must if you are recording your voice in a place with extraneous noise (ie a home studio).
+To give a more 'commercial' sound to the end-user of my voice tracks, I used a Behringer Composer Pro MDX2200 compresser, limiter, expander, gate, toaster, teasmaid, etc. It worked great - for the price it was really amazing. (past tense edited in here - it worked for about 14 years but one channel started sounding distorted so I bought a replacement updated version - the MDX2600 - not as good by a long way and I would not recommend).
+I cannot stress enough how important the 'gate' function is - it's an absolute must if you are recording your voice in a place with extraneous noise (ie a home studio).
 It automatically mutes the microphone when you are not speaking, so there's no rumble or PC hum when you're pausing between words or sentences.
 You set the threshold yourself so it doesn't sound clipped.
 Gates are available on other processors, but I would never buy anything without one now.
 Now discontinued, the MDX2200's replacement is the Behringer Composer PRO-XL MDX2600 which has even more features including a de-esser, dynamic enhancer and tube emulator.
+However, I have personally found that the gate is too 'choppy', cutting off the end of words with a quiet ending and there is no longer the control knob to adjust it with greater sensitivity as you could with the MDX2200.
+Pressing the 'Release' button doesn't mute the signal quick enough and you hear whirring PCs for less than a second before it fades it down.
+My unit also seems to 'pump' the fan sound when I'm not speaking, which is just weird and I don't use it anymore.
+So as there are other units out there I investigated then purchased the dbx 166xs, which is a gate, compressor and limiter.
+I have so far found it excellent - definitely comparable to the MDX2200, with the two gate knobs for control, but I think a better compressor function.
+I seem to have to increase the output gain control on the 166xs more than the MDX2200 by about +9db, and I've found it's possibly not as 'quiet' as the Behringer, in that there's a barely noticable hum/buzz on the recording which I would need to gate using the editing software.

-I'm not into knob twiddling enough to have enjoyed setting up the ADR F756R Vocal Stresser which I had bought from a local FM radio station which they'd used since the late '70s as the main processor for their on-air output, so I sold it on eBay.
+I'm not into knob twiddling enough to have enjoyed setting up the ADR F756R Vocal Stresser which I had bought from a local FM radio station and they'd used since the late '70s as the main processor for their on-air output, so I sold it on eBay.
 The station engineer later told me that they were a bit annoyed because upon reflection they said it was the best sound processor they'd had in over 25 years and hadn't found anything that came close to it since - oops!
 The station has closed now, but I'm certain this didn't have anything to do with it...!
+From what I've read, you'd need to be a fully qualified sound engineer to know how to set one up properly, and may have to replace all the capacitors in it due to its age.

 As an aside, I am a great proponent of voice-recognition software, and as I've mentioned on previous pages which mics I use for this, I thought I'd add that I use a Behringer Xenyx 502 mixer to give the mic adequate gain and EQ before going into the PC's soundcard.
 Alas, this particular mixer model does not have phantom power so I would always suggest you buy one that does so you've always got the ability to use condenser mics if you wish.
 This was my mistake.